Earl B. Dickerson: Political career

 Dickerson formed the South Side Legislative Commission in 1938, which created and advocated for pieces of legislation to the Illinois General Assembly.

 In 1939, Dickerson was elected to be the first black Democratic alderman of Chicago's Second Ward.
 During his tenure as an alderman, Dickerson worked to address poor housing conditions for black Americans and the existence of racially restrictive covenants.
 Dickerson launched the Second Ward Community Fund, which helped low-income individuals afford food and clothing.

 While initially discounting a Congressional run, Dickerson unsuccessfully primaried William L. Dawson for the 1942 Democratic nomination for the First Congressional District.
+He later ran for Congress in 1948 on the Progressive Party ticket, but was again unsuccessful.

 Dickerson was appointed as a member of President Franklin D. Roosevelt’s first Fair Employment Practices Committee (FEPC) and served as its acting chairman.
 Through his work with the FEPC, Dickerson sought to increase the conditions and employment rate for black Americans.

 In 1963, Dickerson participated in the March on Washington for Jobs and Freedom and stood on stage near Martin Luther King Jr. during the “I Have a Dream” speech.
 That same year, Dickerson led the Chicago Exposition of the Centennial of the Emancipation Proclamation.

 Dickerson was one of the first recipients of the Thurgood Marshall Award, given by the NAACP Legal Defense Fund, for supporting civil rights laws.
 In 1971, Dickerson was named “Black Businessman of the Year.”
 Due to his service to the City of Chicago, Mayor Harold Washington declared May 1, 1983 to be “Earl B. Dickerson” day.